gregspangenberg/armcortnet/README.md

 For faster oriented bounding box cropping you can replace onnxruntime with onnxruntime-gpu.

 ## Usage
-The following code demonstrates how to use the armcortnet package to segment the scapula or humerus from a CT volume.
+To generate a segmentation of the humerus or scapula from a CT volume, use the following:
 ```python
 import armcortnet
 import SimpleITK as sitk